AC Troubleshooting Guide

 If you own a home in the United States, there’s a pretty good chance you have an air conditioning system of some kind.
 Air conditioning is considered one of the most important inventions in the world, because only by the comfort it provides are economies in hotter climates able to progress past basic agriculture.

-Without AC, the world would probably be much different.
-And if your air conditioning has ever gone out during a hot summer, you can definitely understand that idea.
+Without an air conditioner, the world would probably be much different.
+And if your air conditioning unit has ever gone out during a hot summer, you can definitely understand that idea.

-If your AC is broken, or if it smells, sounds, or feels like there’s a problem, just take a deep breath.
+If your central air conditioner system is broken, or if it smells affecting indoor air quality, sounds, or feels like there’s a problem, just take a deep breath.
 Filter King is THE expert in residential air filters and, by extension, air conditioning in general.
 We’re here to help.

-Check out our AC repair guides below, and subscribe to our newsletter to get updates whenever we add another one.
+Check out our air conditioner repair guides below, and subscribe to our newsletter to get updates whenever we add another one.
 We publish new guides every week!

 Air Conditioning Repair Guides

 Broken air conditioning can be a nightmare.
-Luckily, there is only a small number of common AC problems that cause most outages.
+Luckily, there is only a small number of common air conditioner problems that cause most outages.
 Below is a list of comprehensive guides to walk you through what might be wrong, and what you can do about it.

 - Why does my AC keep breaking?